4-Fluoroselegiline

 4-Fluoroselegiline, or p-fluoro-L-deprenyl, is a substituted amphetamine designer drug.
-It is the 4-fluorinated derivate of selegiline.
+It is the enantiopure L- enantiomer of 4-fluorodeprenyl and the 4-fluorinated derivative of selegiline (L-deprenyl).

 Pharmacology

 Pharmacodynamics

 4-Fluoroselegiline is a selective and irreversible inhibitor of monoamine oxidase B and monoaminergic activity enhancer.

 A radiolabelled derivative incorporating ^{18}F is used to study MAO-B inhibition in both in vivo and in vitro experiments.

 Pharmacokinetics

-4-Fluoro-deprenyl is metabolized to 4-Fluoromethamphetamine and 4-Fluoroamphetamine, both of which are active.
+4-Fluorodeprenyl is metabolized to 4-fluoromethamphetamine and 4-fluoroamphetamine, both of which are active.
 The levels of substituted amphetamine metabolites in the brain is three times higher following 4-fluoroselegiline administration compared to an equivalent dose of selegiline.

 Society and culture

 Names

 Synonyms of 4-fluoroselegiline or 4-fluorodeprenyl (the racemic form) include Chinoin-175, Fludepryl, and SR-96516-A.